Timo Kotipelto: Biography

 In 2002, Kotipelto started a solo project called Kotipelto.
 So far, he has released three albums: "Waiting for the Dawn", "Coldness" and the last one, released in April 2007, "Serenity".
+The single "Beginning" reached the top 10 in his native Finland.
+He described his solo work as "more straightforward.
+And more 1980s heavy metal orientated."

-Kotipelto joined forces with his close friend Jani Liimatainen to form the band Cain’s Offering in 2009, recording the critically acclaimed albums Gather the Faithful (2009) and Stormcrow (2015), along with playing many shows in Japan and Europe.
+Kotipelto joined forces with his close friend Jani Liimatainen to form the band Cain's Offering in 2009, recording the critically acclaimed albums Gather the Faithful (2009) and Stormcrow (2015), along with playing many shows in Japan and Europe.
 They also made the Blackoustic acoustic duo album together in 2012.

 Aside from Stratovarius and Kotipelto, Kotipelto has also provided additional vocals to Sonata Arctica's Silence album, along with lead vocals for the song "Out of the White Hole" on Ayreon's 2000 release Universal Migrator Part 2: Flight of the Migrator.
 Kotipelto also provided vocals for the track "Eye of the Storm" on Warmen's 2009 album Japanese Hospitality.

+Kotipelto began hosting MTV Finland's Headbangers Ball on 25 February 2007.
+He succeeded Jonna Nygren in the position.
+Kotipelo became the inaugural winner of Kuorosota, the Finnish version of Clash of the Choirs, in 2009.

+Before joining Stratovarius Kotipelto took study singing classes however he never graduated due to Stratovarius‘s touring schedule.
+During a 2011 tour he suffered a Campylobacter infection.
+The group then had to cancel 3 shows and he had to force his voice on the stage during subsequent shows.
+It took nearly two years for his vocals to fully recover.
+During his recovery he took multiple singing lessons.

-Kotipelto has stated in interviews about being emotionally invested in his work, and that he finds live performance’s draining but in a positive way.
-In his spare time Kotipelto has also provided vocal coaching for a select number of students.
+Kotipelto has stated in interviews about being emotionally invested in his work, and that he finds live performance's draining but in a positive way.
+In his spare time he has also provided vocal coaching for a select number of students.